oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

     ENGINE_HTTPS_ENABLED=false
     ENGINE_AJP_ENABLED=false

-Adjust the configuration of the engine to connect connect using the *trust* mode and no password adding the following parameters to the `$HOME/ovirt-engine/installation/etc/sysconfig/ovirt-engine` file:
+Adjust the configuration of the engine to connect connect to the database using the *trust* mode and no password.
+Add the following parameters to the `$HOME/ovirt-engine/installation/etc/sysconfig/ovirt-engine` file:

     ENGINE_DB_USER=postgres
     ENGINE_DB_PASSWORD=